Transcript of the video

 OK, so maybe that means you don't get out of the house to study?

 That's about it.
 When you're at university or school in Belgium, there's always a period, more or less two weeks before the exams, when there are no more classes.
-And these weeks are dedicated to studying at home.
+And these weeks are dedicated to revising at home.
 That's really it.
 Just before the exams, you have about two weeks to study on your own at home.
 And in fact, we say "blocus" because we "bloque" and I don't know if we say that in France too, but in Belgium, it's "réviser".
 "Je bloque".
 It means "I'm revising".

 No, I don't think we use the same thing.
 People will say to me, "I'm in revision week, I'm revising."